 Who supports and supervises students taking dual credit courses?

 Most Dual Credit programs at tthe RRDSB are Team-Taught: a secondary school teacher team-teaches the dual credit course with a college instructor – the student receives support and supervision from both the secondary school teacher and college instructor.
 Students also have access to a variety of college supports and services.

 What does the program look like to students?

 Most RRDSB dual credit programs are team-taught by a high school teacher and a college instructor, and are linked to grade 11 or 12 secondary courses that students select and take as part of their regular high school timetable.
 Students are enrolled in the college and receive instruction leading to a college credit concurrently with their high school credit.
-Programs include reach-ahead opportunities to visit a college campus to explore post-secondary pathways.
+Programs include reach-ahead opportunities - for example, visiting a college campus to explore post-secondary pathways.

 What dual credit programs are offered?

 At present, team-taught dual credit programs linked to these secondary courses are offered:

 Atikokan High School - CGR4M/IDC4O Environment and Resource Management/Interdisciplinary Studies, CGG3O Travel and Tourism, TFJ3C Hospitality and Tourism

-"The Travel and Tourism taught the basics of what was required to enter a field in that area.
+"The Travel and Tourism dual credit taught the basics of what was required to enter a field in that area.
 We learned things like the different types of tourism and how to plan a trip properly.
 It would be an extremely helpful course to someone who intends to go into Tourism, but it is beneficial for someone who is just going to college.
 Having a foot in the door for tourism or simply co-op in general as it could serve as an elective.
 It serves as a stepping stone to the future that each student wants."